 Here are several of the comments added by iPollingTM participants:

 - We use data analysis to help determine high-risk transactions.
 We are currently increasing our percentage of T&E transactions audited to cover a broader base.

 - We currently perform a 100% audit of transactions for purpose and receipts USD $25 or higher.
 There are also trending audits performed monthly to identify compliance gaps.
-We are looking into ways in increase the effectiveness of our audit process to reduce the effort involved in auditing the transactions.
+We are looking into ways to increase the effectiveness of our audit process to reduce the effort involved in auditing the transactions.

 What is the approach at your company for audit and control for the Travel Expense process?
 How automated is the process, and how sophisticated are the tools that are used?